dfsp-spirit/personal-analytics/README.md

         * in form-generator.js, update the main switch statement in the function `generateFormField()`: In the `switch(config.type) {...\}` statement, add a new case for the new form type of your custom component.
         * In form-config.js, update the `loadDataIntoForm()` function to handle fields with your new component type.
 The function muss take the data saved to the database and use it to fill the component, so that the component can correctly display existing entries.
 Take a look at the other examples, it's easy.
         * In styles.css, add the new style definitions for your component
-    - As descibed above, you will also need to adapt the database model to make sure the new field that will be send to the backend is recognized and saved properly.
+    - As descibed in the first question above, you will also need to adapt the database model to make sure the new field that will be send to the backend is recognized and saved properly, and adapt the data export functions.

 ## Deployment options